open-component-model/ocm/docs/ocm/model.md

 A *Component Repository* is a dedicated entity that provides technical access to the other elements of the Open Component Model.

-So far, we don't define a dedicated repository API for a dedicated technical instance of an OCM repository, because we want to use existing storage subsystems, without the need of running OCM specific servers.
+So far, we don't define a repository API for a dedicated technical native instance of an OCM repository, because we want to use existing storage subsystems, without the need of running OCM specific servers (Nevertheless, such an API is still compatible with this specification and could be defined in the future).

-Therefore, a component repository is typically given by a well-known storage subsystem hosting a content structure adhering to an [element mapping specification](interoperability.md) for this dedicated kind of storage backend (e.g. OCI).
+Therefore, a component repository is typically given by a well-known storage subsystem hosting a content structure adhering to an [element mapping specification](interoperability.md) for this kind of storage backend (e.g. OCI).

 So, any tool or language binding can map an existing storage technology into an OCM repository view by implementing the [abstract operations](operations.md)